 MPG, running costs & CO2

 Given the performance on offer, running costs are always going to be high, and the M3 is expensive to buy in the first place.
 In fact, it’s £15,000 more than the last M3 was when it went on sale in 2014.
 According to the WLTP economy test, the BMW M3 manages 28.8mpg and 224g/km with rear-wheel drive, while the M3 xDrive isn't much worse, managing 28mpg and 229g/km.
 There’s also no significant penalty for opting for the M3 Touring, which can return up to 27.7mpg with 230g/km of CO2.
 Some of its rivals manage more than 30mpg, but this is unlikely to be a concern, since most owners won’t often be using their M3s for long motorway journeys.
 Less than 20mpg is probably more realistic in the real world.
 Most notably, however, the Mercedes-AMG C 63 S E-Performance can return up to 40.9mpg thanks to its plug-in hybrid powertrain – the trade-off being a less characterful engine.

 Because the M3 costs more than £40,000, you’ll pay the extra surcharge for VED (road tax) until the car is six years old.
 If you’re going to have the M3 as a company car, you’ll pay the top rate in BiK tax due to its high CO2 emissions.
-Maintenance will probably also be more expensive than a regular BMW 3 Series, and the cost of consumables, such as tyres and brakes, will be high.
+Maintenance will probably also be more expensive than for a regular BMW 3 Series, and the cost of consumables, such as tyres and brakes, will be high.
 We’d also recommend getting insurance quotes before you buy one, because the M3 will be expensive to insure, sitting in the same insurance group as sports cars and even supercars.
 At least the three-year warranty is the same as the standard car’s.

 Engines, drive & performance